The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

 Consult and coordinate efforts with your neighbours.
 The larger the area that is systematically surveyed and simultaneously treated, the more effective control will be.

 Accurately assess the extent and density of bands.

 It is more effective and efficient to carry out control early, i.e. when the locusts are banded together (often seen as a black mass moving across the ground) which is generally in the 2nd and 3rd instars stage.

-Obtain the appropriate quantity of insecticide/control agent from Local Land Services.
+Obtain the appropriate quantity of chemical/control agent from Local Land Services.
 Chemicals are also available commercially through most rural suppliers at the landholder's own cost.

-Read all container labels carefully before mixing the insecticide/control agent and observe all safety precautions.
+Read all container labels carefully before mixing the chemical/control agent and observe all safety precautions.
 This is a compulsory requirement under the Pesticides Act 1999.

 Calibrate all equipment accurately, and if unsure how to do this, ask someone who does know how.

-Make sure you use the correct insecticide/control agent application rates.
-The correct rate is the most efficient, economic, and environmentally-protective level - using higher rates does not increase effectiveness and is illegal under the Pesticides Act 1999.
+Make sure you use the correct chemical/control agent application rates.
+The correct rate is the most efficient, economic, and environmentally protective level - using higher rates does not increase effectiveness and is illegal under the Pesticides Act 1999.
 Incorrect use of chemicals increases risk to trade (residues), the environment, yourself and others.

 The best time for application of fenitrothion is when nymphs are banding, such as the 2nd and 3rd instar stage when bands are at their most dense.
 Follow all label directions.
 Apply directly onto the 'banded' nymphs and about one swathe-width ahead of the band, or at least five metres in front, and then work back through the nymph band from the dense leading-edge.